Compute Basic Net Income

 Important Things to Consider about Basic Net Income

-- 1Income is not equal to actual sales.In getting the actual sales in the business, there are expenses involved.
-There are also two types of expenses:Advertisement
+- 1In getting the actual sales in the business, there are expenses involved.
+There are also two types of expenses:Income is not equal to actual sales.Advertisement

 - Fixed expenses / cost.
 Fixed expenses are those expenses that will occur anyway, whether or not a certain client or business is pursued.
 An example of this is office rental.
 Whether or not you are going to a meeting with a client to close a deal and whether or not you get that deal, the office rental remains as a cost every month.
 In other words, fixed expenses or costs are not dependent on actual sales activities.
 These are more of core operating expenses and are occurring on a regular basis.

 - Variable expenses / cost.
 Variable expenses or costs are those that are directly linked to particular activities leading to a sale.
 For instance, you have to fly to another country to meet with the Purchasing Director of a large supermarket that you are targeting.
 The airfare is a variable cost and is attributed directly to this particular transaction.
 If this particular client do not require another trip, then your variable cost does not have to repeat every month.

 - 2Cash flow is one of the most common bottlenecks in a business.
 If net income is significantly lower compared to costs, both fixed and variable, that's when cash flow becomes a problem.
 In these cases, financial borrowings may be required.
 The interest for these loans must also be taken into consideration when calculating net income later on.Net income is crucial to consider when looking at business cash flow.